discordconsole-team/DiscordConsole/README.md

 ## Changes

-First big change:
-**You will be navigating in a UI.**
+~~First big change: You will be navigating in a UI.
 That said, the commands system will still exist, and it is how it all functions behind the scenes.
-You will also be able to disable the UI and get a normal commands dialog.
+You will also be able to disable the UI and get a normal commands dialog.~~

+**Text-UI was cancelled.**
+There could still be extension programs using the TUI, but no built-in support.

-Speaking of that, commands will also use quotes to separate arguments.
+Commands will also use quotes to separate arguments.
-*Example: `nick @me "some good nickname"`*
+*Example: `user @me nick "some good nickname"`*

 Secondly,
 you will be able to pass multiple `-t` or `--token` (long option is also new) parameters at startup, to be able to